1960s

 June 10 John F. Kennedy signs law for equal pay for equal work for men and women

-October 2 West German Chancellor Adenauer condemns western grain shipments to U.S.S.R.
-The Soviet grain deals are more significant in that The Soviets and Communist loving leftist Americans are all claiming the great success of the Soviet system … especially their 5 year agricultural programs … when the facts on the ground were that the Soviet system was an utter failure leading to starvation of millions and the need to buy grain from overseas
+I think that the fact Canada and the United States would sell The Soviet Union grain is not a big deal.
+Probably smart.
+But what's significant is that The Soviets and communist loving leftist Americans were all claiming the great success of the Soviet system … especially their 5 year agricultural programs … when the facts on the ground were that the Soviet system was an utter failure leading to starvation of millions and the need to buy grain from overseas

 October 9 French air force gets 1st nuclear weapons